 Each of these emergency services teams are specially trained to support people in crisis, including people feeling suicidal, and are able to keep you safe.

 There are a number of services and professionals available to help you through this difficult time.
-You may wish to speak to someone over the phone, or prefer to seek help face to face.
+You may wish to speak to someone over the phone or prefer to seek help face to face.
 Whichever you choose, it’s important that you are as honest about your situation and the way you’re feeling as possible, so you can get the support you need.
-Talking to someone about such a painful issue can be difficult, so you may want to check out our How to talk about suicide page for information and tips on how to start a conversation.
+Talking to someone about such a painful issue can be difficult, so you may want to check out our article: How to talk about suicide for information and tips on how to start a conversation.

 If you need to talk to someone, give one of our MensLine Australia counsellors a call on 1300 78 99 78 or access online chat.